LemoFoundationLtd/lemo-core-sdk/README.md

 <a name="submodule-tx-signNoGas"></a>
 #### lemo.tx.signNoGas
 ```
-lemo.tx.signNoGas(privateKey, txConfig, payer)
+lemo.tx.signNoGas(privateKey, txConfig, gasPayer)
 ```
 Sign a transaction for gas free transaction and return the signed transaction string
-1. Sign a gas free transaction with transaction information and `payer` account address.
+1. Sign a gas free transaction with transaction information and `gasPayer` account address.
 The transaction information is exclude `gasLimit` and `gasPrice` field
-2. Send the output string to gas payer
+2. Send the output string to gas gasPayer
-3. The payer sign the string with his private key, fill `gasLimit` and `gasPrice` field.
+3. The gasPayer sign the string with his private key, fill `gasLimit` and `gasPrice` field.
 Then return a final transaction string
 4. Call [`lemo.tx.send`](#submodule-tx-send) to send the transaction string to LemoChain

 ##### Parameters
 1. `string` - Account private key
 2. `object` - Unsigned transaction like the same parameter in [`lemo.tx.sendTx`](#submodule-tx-sendTx).
 For this API, `gasLimit`, `gasPrice` fields will be ignored.
-3. `string` - The address of gas payer account.
+3. `string` - The address of gas gasPayer account.

 ##### Returns
 `string` - The string for [`lemo.tx.signReimbursement`](#submodule-tx-signReimbursement)